 Configure HEVC/H.265 transcoding by editing the H.265 Transcoder template file.

-You can also configure the encoding presets and decoding presets in the H.265 Transccoder template via Wowza Streaming Engine Manager.
+You can also configure the encoding presets and decoding presets in the H.265 Transcoder template via Wowza Streaming Engine Manager.
 For details, see Configure the Transcoder in Wowza Streaming Engine Manager.

 - Navigate to [install-dir]/transcoder/templates and open transcode-h265.xml in a text editor.

 - In the <PostProcess> block, set the BufferSize to 5000.
-This will help keep the audio and video synchronized in the transcoded output renditions, however, it may also increase latency before playback starts.
+This helps to keep the audio and video synchronized in the transcoded output renditions, but it may also increase latency before playback starts.
 Adjust the buffer size as needed to maintain A/V synchronization while minimizing latency.

 - Save your changes.